Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: System Models and Rate Regions

-We present the key-leakage-storage capacity regions for the generated- and chosen-secret models in Theorem~\ref{theo:regiongenerated} and Theorem~\ref{theo:regionchosen}, respectively.
-The proofs for the theorems are given in Appendices~\ref{app:theo1proof}-\ref{app:converses}.
-We prove cardinality bounds for the auxiliary random variable in Appendix~\ref{app:cardinalitybound} and the convexity of the rate regions in Appendix~\ref{app:convexityofR}.
+We present the key-leakage-storage regions for the GS and CS models in Theorems~\ref{theo:regiongenerated} and ~\ref{theo:regionchosen}, respectively.
+The proofs of the theorems are given in Sections~\ref{sec:achProofs}-\ref{sec:convProofs}.
+We derive cardinality bounds for the auxiliary random variable in Appendix~\ref{app:cardinalitybound}.
+Using standard arguments, one can establish the convexity of the rate regions, i.e., there is no need for convexification via a time-sharing random variable.